StarHack/go-icedrive/README.md

 **Encryption**

 - Encrypt and Decrypt Filenames
+- List Encrypted Folder
+- Derive Crypto Hash

-**The Encrypted section of Icedrive is not yet fully supported as I didn't get their Twofish key derivation right yet...**
+**The Encrypted section of Icedrive is not yet fully supported as I didn't uploads/downloads yet.**

 ## Getting Started